kalustian/SMON/README.md

 65C51N ACIA chip was put together and tested by Chris McBrien, based on the ACIA code from [Adrien Kohlbecker](https://github.com/adrienkohlbecker/65C816/blob/ep.30/software/lib/acia.a).

-Credits to [David Hansel](https://github.com/dhansel/smon6502) who helped me to clarify some of the smon routines.
+Credits to [David Hansel](https://github.com/dhansel/smon6502) who helped me to clarify some of the smon routines functionalities.